 Plum Fruit Leather

-Plum jelly is my favorite…and these plum fruit leather rollups are pure heaven to me!
+Plum jelly is my favorite…and these plum fruit leather roll-ups are pure heaven to me!
+Plums contain high levels of antioxidants and fiber – even dried, and they can reduce the threat of chronic diseases.

 Pumpkin and Apple Fruit Leather

-With a mixture of pumpkin puree (you can use fresh or canned), apple sauce, pumpkin pie spice and a sweet surprise, this pumpkin and apple sauce combination is perfect for fall, but can be done year round.
+With a mixture of pumpkin puree (you can use fresh or canned), applesauce, pumpkin pie spice, and a sweet surprise, this pumpkin and applesauce combination is perfect for fall but is just as delicious all year round.
+Apple leather reduces your risks of diabetes, heart disease, and cancer.
+Apple leather is also rich in vitamins, minerals, and fiber, as well as maintaining your blood sugar levels to reserve energy.

 Pineapple Fruit Leather

-This pineapple fruit rollup is super easy because it is a single ingredient!
+This pineapple fruit roll-up is super easy because it is a single ingredient!
+You may need a large silicone baking mat for this recipe as the pineapple juice can easily stick to paraflexx sheets.

 Strawberry Lemonade Fruit Leather